DevKevYT/devscript/README.md

 ## Commands

 ### Data Types
-There are 6 main data types: _STRING, BOOLEAN, BLOCK, DICTIONARY, ARRAY, OBJECT_ (OBJECT is any Java object)<br>
+There are 6 main data types: _STRING, BOOLEAN, BLOCK, DICTIONARY, ARRAY, OBJECT_ (OBJECT is any java object, except the complex and primitive data types)<br>
 There are also 4 sub- data types: _ANY, ARRAY_ANY, INTEGER, FLOAT, CONTINUE_<br>
 Sub- data types are not considered as 'real' data types.
 They are only important in specific situations<br>